Grandma’s Southern Cornbread Dressing (Classic Holiday Cornbread Stuffing Recipe)

 2 large eggs

-8 cups crumbled cornbread (from above or store-bought)
+8 cups crumbled cornbread (about 1 large batch)

 1 tablespoon butter